IDLabUB/BlueHealthKnowledge/README.md

 # BlueHealthKnowledge
 [![Website](https://img.shields.io/badge/site-bluehealthknowledge.github.io-informational.svg)](https://bluehealthknowledge.github.io/)

-`BlueHealthKnowledge` project repository: knowledge base and automated analysis of factors that connect the sea with physical and mental health and overall wellbeing.
+`BlueHealthKnowledge` project repository: knowledge base and automated analysis of the full spectrum of factors that connect the sea with physical and mental health and overall wellbeing.

 ## Overview